wikibook/xai/README.md

 <hr>

-Copyright(c)2019 Jaehyun Ahn, Wikibooks All rights reserved.
+Copyright(c)2019 Jaehyun Ahn and Wikibooks All rights reserved.